akankshaThalner511/AkankshaThalner/README.md

 Bookstore Web Application

-Developed a full-stack bookstore application using
+A full-stack application with

-Java, Spring Boot, JPA, and REST APIs.
+secure CRUD operations using Java, Spring Boot, JPA, and REST APIs.

+Followed a layered architecture and integrated

+Swagger for API documentation.